Bella Galhos: Early life

 Galhos' father reportedly had 45 children from 18 different women.
-After Indonesian armed forces invaded East Timor in 1975, they captured her father and brothers, and her father sold her to a soldier at the age of three for five dollars, on the grounds that she a had a "very male, dominant personality".
+After Indonesian armed forces invaded East Timor in 1975, they captured her father and brothers, and her father sold her to a soldier at the age of three for five dollars, on the grounds that she had a "very male, dominant personality".
 After a long campaign by her mother, Galhos was returned to the family.
 She reported a history of sexual violence at the hands of family members and Indonesian authorities thereafter.

 At age 16, Galhos joined the Timorese independence movement, through its "clandestine front" of young activists.
 In 1991, several friends of Galhos were killed in the Santa Cruz massacre, organized by her uncle Constâncio Pinto.
 As a result, she lived for three years under a different identity as a double agent ostensibly working with the Indonesian authorities.
 In 1994 she was selected as a participant of a youth exchange programme to Canada with Canada World Youth.
 There she applied for asylum immediately.
 After East Timor's independence, Galhos studied psychology at the University of Hawaii.